Coaches first, but service members forever

 Brooke Brittain

-Brittain’s grandfather drove a landing craft in World War II, a cousin was in the Air Force.
-The 2000 Martin graduate enlisted 2001 to fulfill a childhood dream.
+Brittain’s grandfather drove a landing craft in World War II, and a cousin was in the Air Force.
+The 2000 Martin graduate enlisted in 2001 to fulfill a childhood dream.

 “I wanted to do something bigger than myself and make sure I was true to myself in how I wanted to serve,” said Brittain, whose numerous awards include a Bronze Star.